mijenner/MiJenner.FileUtils/README.md

 # MiJenner.FileUtils

-A C# .NET class library offering the following methods:
+FileUtils is a C# .NET class library offering for easy handling of files.